-” First, I am very grateful to Euro 50 for this invitation to debate the issue of debt in the Europe.
+First, I am very grateful to Euro 50 for this invitation to debate the issue of debt in the Europe.

-The failure to repay public debt to private creditors would have considerable consequences for both the economy and for society, with a catastrophic impact on household savings and pensions.
-This is definitely not a correct option.
-Even supposing now that the law allowed us not to repay the debt to the central bank alone, we would be playing a zero-sum game insofar as the shareholders of central banks are States, so the situation must therefore be analysed in a consolidated manner.
+The non-repayment of public debt to private creditors would have significant consequences for the economy and for society, with a catastrophic impact on household savings and pensions.
+Clearly this is not a viable option.
+And not repaying the public debt to the central bank alone, even if this were possible, would be playing a zero-sum game insofar as the shareholders of central banks are States, so the situation must therefore be analysed in a consolidated manner.

-Money is an institution and must be managed as such.
-It must be founded on trust and rules.
-Trust and rules are indeed the alpha and omega of sound institutions.
-By rules, I mean here the repayment of debt, that is to say monetary constraints again.
-As companies and governments debts are generally repaid by the issuance of new loans, the monetary constraint rests therefore on the obligation to maintain a sustainable debt trajectory.
-Keeping interest rates extremely low will not suffice alone to ensure this requisite sustainability, first as there are no assurances over the long term that interest rates will never rise again.
+Currency is an institution and must be managed as such.
+It must be based on trust and respect for the rules that are the alpha and omega of solid institutions.
+Insofar as debts undertaken by companies and governments are generally repaid by the issue of new debts, the monetary constraint is therefore based on the obligation to maintain a sustainable debt trajectory.
+Keeping interest rates at extremely low levels will not on its own be enough to guarantee this necessary sustainability, firstly because there is no long-term guarantee that interest rates will never rise again.
 Fears about future inflation already show this.
 But also because central banks will eventually stop buying any new debt issues and the financial markets will not step in to take their place, if the solvency trajectory is not realistic.

 It is therefore possible to temporarily suspend monetary constraints, as is currently the case, but this cannot go on forever.